 Black Friday Streaming Deals Include Big Savings on Disney+, Hulu, Paramount+, and Peacock

-We've been focusing on deals on physical products over the past few weeks, but Black Friday is also a great time of year to purchase a streaming membership.
+Black Friday is here, and while there are tons of deals on physical products, you can also find great savings on streaming memberships today.
 Some of the biggest services have great discounts for new and select returning members this week, including Disney+, Hulu, Paramount+, and Peacock.

 Note: MacRumors is an affiliate partner with some of these vendors.
 When you click a link and make a purchase, we may receive a small payment, which helps us keep the site running.